Get-It-Done-403/Get-It-Done/reports/weekly-status-report-6.md

 * Complete user and developer documentation by Tuesday

 ### Progress and Issues:
+* Draft of algorithm complete, fixing edge cases and bugs
+* Finished the user and dev documentation
 #### Project Meeting Agenda:
+* Meet for the peer review

 ### Plans and Goals:
+* Fix delete function for google calendar
+* Update UI frontend
+* Fix edit function for tasks
+* Frontend tests
+* Complete the peer review as a team
+* Implement firebase security

 ## Individual Contributions